sameermahajan/cloud-deployment-bot/README.md

 ## lambda_function.py

 It is the python code for back end logic in lambda.

+The sample code currently given here can be extended by

+•	Taking parameters like CPU, RAM, disk, network to deduce instance type
+•	Other AWS services
+•	Mix of services
+•	Multi cloud
+•	Channel integrations